archie-judd/bbc-to-spotify/README.md

 # BBC to Spotify

-Want to listen to whatever your favourite BBC radio station is playing, without all the conversational interludes?
+Sync your Spotify playlists with BBC radio station playlists.

+## What is BBC to Spotify

-This tool grabs the current playlist for a given BBC radio station, and uses these songs to create or update a Spotify playlist of your choice.
+`bbc-to-spotify` grabs the current playlist for a given BBC radio station, and uses these songs to create or update a Spotify playlist of your choice.

 It works for: BBC Radio 1, BBC Radio 1 Xtra, BBC Radio 2, BBC Radio 6 Music, and BBC Asian Network.